 Conservation area consent granted on 5 February 2014.
-This has not been implemented.

 13/02536/P Continued use of part of former Allders store for purposes within class A3 (restaurant and cafe) and A5 (hot food take away); siting of extract ducting on frontage.

 Permission granted on 2 May 2014.